 - Learn a new skill together: photography, wine pairing, roasting your own coffee, playing guitar.

 - Make a new challenging recipe once a week together.

 - Plan a vacation together.

 - Carry out a DIY project in your house: painting, refinishing, tiling, decorating, landscaping.

 Tailor it to you and your sweetie’s likes and passions.
 You’ll find that these can inspire both of you to talk in a natural and intuitive way.
 No one has to force anything.

 3. The most impactful thing you can do to improve communication is to realize that the one who should be doing most of the talking is YOU.

 Don’t feel bad or self-centered for it.
 Communication in a relationship is not meant to be tit for tat.
 In fact, I always warn talkative men to ensure that they never talk more than their woman.

 A woman experiences intimacy through sharing her feelings, stories, and experiences but only when a man sits in front of her, looks her in the eyes, and really listens.
 She needs to feel heard.

-The other day I spent almost the whole day in front of the computer and I needed a break.
+Yesterday, I spent almost the whole day in front of the computer, and I needed a break.
 I caught my sweetie right as he was about to lie down for a nap.
-Ugh, bad timing right?
+Ugh, bad timing, right?